dlt-hub/dlt/docs/website/blog/2023-10-09-dlt-ops-startups.md

 ## Let’s get started

-In this article I will show you an example of loading structured data from invoices received by email into [BigQuery](https://dlthub.com/docs/dlt-ecosystem/destinations/bigquery).
+In this article, I will show you an example of loading structured data from invoices received by email into [BigQuery](https://dlthub.com/docs/dlt-ecosystem/destinations/bigquery).
 For more details, check the [README.md](https://github.com/dlt-hub/dlt_invoices) in the GitHub repository.

 ### Step 1.
 Preparation